-This is the current “going rate” for settlement of sexual abuse or assault lawsuits involving comparable allegations to those in the Watson civil lawsuits.
+This is the current “going rate” – depressing as it is to say – for the settlement of sexual abuse or assault lawsuits involving comparable allegations to those in the Watson civil lawsuits.
 For example, actor James Franco recently had to pay $2.2 million to settle sexual misconduct lawsuits by students at his acting school.
 UCLA, Ohio State, and the University of Michigan also recently settled lawsuits alleging unwanted sexual touching by former team doctors with an average payout of around $1-2 million per plaintiff.

 Watson’s contract from the Browns includes a $47 million signing bonus, but it’s not clear when that is payable and he obviously won’t get to keep all of it after taxes.
 Moreover, Watson lost all of his endorsement contracts in the wake of the scandal so his only income now is from his contract.

 As part of the normal discovery process in the 22 civil lawsuits currently pending against him in Texas, Deshaun Watson was required to give deposition testimony last month.
 Watson’s defense lawyers in the civil cases fought to have his deposition postponed due to the criminal proceedings which were still ongoing.
 When that effort eventually failed, however, Watson had no choice but to allow lawyers for his accusers to depose him under oath.

 Depositions of defendants in civil lawsuits serve a variety of purposes.
 They can be used as a powerful fact-finding tool, but they can also serve to lock a defendant into a version of events that can later be used against them if the case goes to trial.